ofbennett/sentiment-analysis-app/README.md

 ## Data Sources

 I trained the model on a dataset of ~1.6 million labelled tweets so everything it knows about language sentiment it learned from Twitter!
-The dataset is called the Sentiment140 dataset and can be downloaded from [here](https://www.kaggle.com/kazanova/sentiment140).
+The dataset is called the Sentiment140 dataset and can be downloaded from [here](https://www.kaggle.com/kazanova/sentiment140) or [here](http://help.sentiment140.com/).
 I also used the pretrained GLoVe word embeddings which can be downloaded from [here](https://nlp.stanford.edu/projects/glove/).

 ## How to Build and Run